CourtneyDM/CourtneyDM.github.io/README.md

 ## My Skills

 I am proficient in front-end technologies, such as Javascript, HTML, CSS, React and APIs.
 I am also proficient with back-end technologies such as MySQL, MongoDB/Mongoose and MySQL.
 In addition to my knowledge of web development, I have a solid foundation in lower-level Object-Oriented programming languages such as C++ and C-Sharp (C#).
+[View my resume here](https://drive.google.com/open?id=1JauLYHSuZXDIhKJvuvre7jwppgVL0H7N)

 ## Let's Connect